fakedestinyck/ITWS2110-GroupProject-RPINoteExchange/README.md

         Create a new database and name it `[YOUR_DATABASE_NAME]`.

-7. Open the project

-8. Open .env file, modify these lines like:
+7. Open .env file, modify these lines like:
     ```
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1